puppetlabs/puppetlabs-postgresql/README.md

 ##### `psql_group`

-Specifies the system user group account under which the psql command should be executed.
+Specifies the system user group account under which the `psql` command should be executed.

-Default value: 'postgres'.
+Default value: `postgres`.

 ##### `psql_path`

-Specifies the path to psql executable.
+Specifies the path to `psql` executable.

-Default value: 'psql'.
+Default value: `psql`.

 ##### `psql_user`

-Specifies the system user account under which the psql command should be executed.
+Specifies the system user account under which the `psql` command should be executed.

-Default value: 'postgres'.
+Default value: `postgres`.

 ##### `refreshonly`